platform9/pf9ctl/README.md

   pf9ctl prep-node [flags]

 Flags:
   -h, --help               help for prep-node
   -i, --ip strings         IP address of host to be prepared
       --mfa string         MFA token
-  -p, --password string   ssh password for the nodes -c, --skipChecks        Will skip optional checks if true -s, --ssh-key string    ssh key file for connecting to the nodes -u, --user string       ssh username for the nodes
+  -p, --password string    ssh password for the nodes (use 'single quotes' to pass password) -c, --skipChecks         Will skip optional checks if true -s, --ssh-key string     ssh key file for connecting to the nodes -e, --sudo-pass string   sudo password for user on remote host -u, --user string        ssh username for the nodes

 Global Flags:
       --no-prompt   disable all user prompts
       --verbose     print verbose logs

 ```
   **prep-Node(Local)**